 Doctoral Dissertation Oral Defense

 An oral defense of the dissertation is required and is conducted by the candidate’s oral defense committee.
 The defense is concerned primarily with the dissertation or research project but also may include other information in the major field as the committee deems pertinent.
 The defense must be held at least three weeks before the end of the quarter in which the degree is to be granted.
 All members of the defense committee must receive a copy of the candidate’s dissertation at least two weeks prior to the scheduled defense.

-The defense is expected to be held with the student present in person at DU unless extenuating circumstances make it impossible for the student to be physically present.
-Permission to hold a defense with the student participating by conference call, webcast or other medium should be obtained by petitioning the Senior Vice Provost for Research and Graduate Education.
-Petitions for faculty members to participate by conference call or other medium are not required.
+The defense is expected to be held with the student and committee members being present in person.
+However, if circumstances make it impossible for the student and/or committee members to be physically present, a defense with the student and/or faculty participating by conference call, webcast or other medium is allowed if agreed upon by the student, the dissertation director and committee members.
+If a disagreement arises with the format of the defense, the Senior Vice Provost or their designee will work with student, chair and committee members to resolve the matter.

 Scheduling of the Oral Defense

 The student must make arrangements for the date and time of the oral defense with the dissertation director, committee and oral defense committee chair.
-Students must submit a completed Schedule of Oral Defense form to their academic program and the Office of Graduate Education no later than four weeks prior to the date of the defense.
+Students must submit a completed Schedule of Oral Defense form (found on the OGE website) to their academic program and the Office of Graduate Education no later than four weeks prior to the date of the defense.